ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/redis_tune/tune_redis.md

 ---
-title: "Tune a static file server"
+title: "Tune Redis deployment"
 weight: 4
 layout: "learningpathall"
 ---
+Optimizing Redis application allows you to gain performance improvement without scaling your deployment up (bigger machines/nodes) or out (more machines/nodes).
+This gained performance can either be used, or traded for cost savings by reducing the amount of compute resources provisioned.

-##  Tuning a static file server
+##  Tuning Redis Deployment

 The profile of requests made by clients will vary based on the use case.
 This means there is no one size fits all set of tuning parameters for Redis.
 Use the information below as general guidance on tuning Redis.

-##  Redis File Server Configuration
+##  Redis File Configuration

 In the [About Redis deployment configurations](https://learn.arm.com/learning-paths/servers-and-cloud-computing/redis/configurations/) section of the [Learn how to deploy Redis on Arm](https://learn.arm.com/learning-paths/servers-and-cloud-computing/redis/) learning path, a bare minimum file server configuration was discussed.
 In this section, a tuned file server configuration is discussed.